Auto-Rig

 Voxel skinning gives best results with multiple layers of clothes/props, however it’s less accurate with small parts (fingers, facial…) than other methods.
 It’s useful to use it combined with Selected Vertices Only to mix voxels skinning with surface skinning (Heat Maps).
 For example, use Heat Maps skinning for fingers/facial and Voxelize for the rest of the body.

-Binding Settings
+Bind Settings

 Split Parts (Heat Maps): This setting tries to improve heat maps skinning when meshes are separate in multiple pieces (clothes, props…)